seanperera/MatLAB/README.md

 The app is developed to demonstrate modern engineering practices.

 ## The Challenge
 The challenge requires you to demonstrate your experience in coding, tooling and some best practices in modern systems engineering.
 During the challenge you develop a basic backend application (API) and deploy this into a real environment using DevOps practices.
-Furthermore, you’ll need to provide some insights into your software development process using (dash)boards and reporting.
+Furthermore, you’ll need to provide some insights into your software development process using  Dashboards and reporting.

 ## Build Status
 You can take a look at a live running website following this address: https://matlab.azurewebsites.net